ssitu/ComfyUI_NestedNodeBuilder/README.md

 ## Problems
 - Special nodes such as primitive and reroute nodes cannot be nested.
 - Nesting two nodes that have a "control_after_generate" widget will cause the resulting node to keep only one of the widgets, and also corrupts the values of widgets that follow it.
-- The green outline that indicates which node is being executed is not shown for nested nodes.
 - Nested nodes cannot be nested.
-- Can nesting output nodes such as preview image and save image nodes, but it won't display the image.
+- Can't really nest output nodes such as preview image and save image nodes.
+It works but it won't display the image.
 You can still see the image if loading the prompt from the history.

 ## Credits
-Inspired by [this repo by Itdrdata](https://github.com/ltdrdata/ComfyUI-Workflow-Component), check it out if you want something with more customization.
+Inspired by [this repo by Itdrdata](https://github.com/ltdrdata/ComfyUI-Workflow-Component), check it out if you want something more robust and flexible.